webdeck/homebridge-indigo2/README.md

 * "port": Port number of your HomeKit-Bridge RESTful API server (required)
 * "serverId": Identifier of the HomeKit-Bridge server instance (required)
 * "accessoryNamePrefix": Prefix all accessory names with this string (optional, useful for testing)
-* "listenPort": homebridge-indigo will listen on this port for device state updates from HomeKit-Bridge (required)
+* "listenPort": homebridge-indigo2 will listen on this port for device state updates from HomeKit-Bridge (required)

 HomeKit limits bridges to 100 devices. homebridge-indigo2 will only include up to the first 99 accessories discovered.